Blunk-electronic/ET/README.md

 - Ada is defined by ISO/IEC 8652:2012 and MIL-STD-1815
 - Ada is beautiful :-)

-### Roadmap, things to do and issues
+### Roadmap and required Contribution
+Your help is appreciated are highly welcome !
+For most of the issues below a separate issue exists on the GitHub page.

+#### Major Construction Sites
+- graphical editors for symbol, package/footprint and device models
+- CAM processor
+- export PDF, PNG, ...
+- import and append native ET modules to current active module
+- import EAGLE and KiCad projects and component libraries
+- realization of true hierarchical design
+- net converter checks connector pinouts of modules

+#### Miscellaneous
 - zero-Ohms resistors
 - accessories of components (screws, washers, clamps, ...)
-- import EAGLE and KiCad V6 projects and libraries
 - web browser support so that ET can be operated on every operating system

-### Collaboration
-- We need a nice web site for the project.
+- a nice web site for the project
-- You are highly welcome !